Hitting rock bottom is horrible.

 By looking after yourself emotionally and physically.
 Self care is something I talk about a lot, but I wasn’t so good at doing it myself.
 Over the last year it’s been a focus of mine and it definitely does help.
 I think the term self care has different connotations for people and it is certainly a buzz word.
 For me, it means doing things that nourish me mentally and physically.
 That might mean doing something by myself or with friends or family.
 For me, it’s not just about spending time alone.
 Fun and laughter with my son can be just as good as sitting quietly and reading a book, when it comes to topping up my tank.
 Different things work at different times.

 How have I healed?

-Over the last year I’ve used several different things to help me heal.
+I’ve used, and still use, several different things to help me heal.
 Different things work for different people but I thought I’d share what has worked for me.

-- Rapid Transformational Therapy (RTT) and Emotional Freedom Technique (EFT).
+- Hypnotherapy and Emotional Freedom Technique (EFT).
 They have both worked brilliantly in different ways.
-I’ve now trained in RTT as it was so helpful.
+I’ve now trained in hypnotherapy as it was so helpful.

 - Journaling.
 I’ve done this in different ways at different times.
 Sometimes I just write whatever comes into my head, at other times I write about specific situations or answer certain questions.
 However you do it, it’s a great way to get thoughts out of your head and I find it brings clarity to situations.

 - Exercise.
 I’ve started exercising more and it is definitely helping to reduce my stress levels.